CodecoolBP20161/python-with-web-proman-_zt-zs/README.md

 This is the second and third exercise in the Python with Web module, see details in Canvas

 ## what to do?
-* to change storage, open switcher.js and set centralStore to localStorage or globalStorage object
+### state pattern doesn't work for now (we didn't plan last week with ajax), so...
-* if you're using global storage and want to use your own database, run build.py
+* just run app.py to run the program
-* run app.py to run the program
+* run build.py to recreate your databases